emd4600/Spore-ModAPI/Documentation/Cheats.md

 Cheats use the ArgScript scripting language, which is the same used in many Spore files (such as `.prop.prop_t`).
 You have more info in the
 [SporeModderFX wiki](https://github.com/emd4600/SporeModder-FX/wiki/ArgScript).

 To create a new cheat we have to create a class that parses an ArgScript command.
-You can use the *"ModAPI Cheat* item template to create one.
+You can use the *ModAPI Cheat* item template to create one.
 It basically creates a class like this:

 ~~~~{.cpp}